 An unexpected adventure on the way to Kathmandu

-The only road, Nepalese highway turned out to be inaccessible because a mighty river Koshi had torn down a brigde that connects it, the monsoon season was coming to its end.
-My chances to get to Kathmandu were not looking bight unless … unless I travel like the locals.
+The only road, the Nepalese highway turned out to be inaccessible because a mighty river Koshi had torn down a bridge that connects it, and the monsoon season was coming to its end.
+My chances to get to Kathmandu were not looking bright unless … unless I travel like the locals.
 They always find a way.

 Not having the slightest idea what would await me there, I finally discovered, that the next way of transportation would be a tractor.
-Everyone hopped on its trailer and cheerfully started a 15 km journey to a town Rampur, this time passing through rice fields, views of true Nepalese countryside.
+Everyone hopped on its trailer and cheerfully started a 15 km journey to Rampur town, this time passing through rice fields, and views of true Nepalese countryside.
 And from there I could finally get a bus that took me all the way to Kathmandu.
 2 days after leaving Darjeeling!